eusoubrasileiro/motion_server_nvr/Android Learning.md

 With root run `stop`.
 It will kill all services on Android/Zygote.
 No screen, nothing will be running.
 Type again `run` to start all services again.
 Learned from [ChrootOnAndroid][3].
+Mostly will release a lot of memory and threads.
+Downside is that if your wifi restarts android will not reconnect.
+So I personally think is bettern to tweak the oom (out-of-memory) killer bellow.

 ### Sometimes Android will kill your process (reclaim memory).
 What to do: